If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 Supporting limb laminitis

 Horses unable to bear weight on a lame limb cannot shift their weight between their legs normally.
 These horses are at risk of developing supporting limb laminitis due to decreased blood flow to the lamellae.
 Management of horses with tendon or ligament injuries can prevent this condition.

-Laminitis can also be caused by NSAIDs or corticosteroid administration.
-NSAIDs interfere with healthy gut function and corticosteroids may temporarily reduce insulin sensitivity.
+Laminitis can also be caused by corticosteroid administration.
+Corticosteroids reduce insulin sensitivity for up to two weeks.
+Horses with preexisting metabolic disease are most at risk.
+Cephalosporin antibiotics have been associated with laminitis although the mechanism is unknown.
 Ask your veterinarian if you should stop these medications during the acute phase of laminitis.

 Although rare, traumatic laminitis can also result from excessive concussion to the hooves that causes tissue damage (sometimes known as road founder).